Procedural generation is awesome! In this tutorial series we’ll look at making meshes using Blender’s Python API.

 Now we are in business.
 Anytime you see problems like this, try swapping the first or last two sets of indices between themselves.
 Alright, this is where things get funny.
 We need to figure out how to calculate all the indices to make a row of faces.
 If we look closely at the vertices indices we can see a pattern:

 - All indexes jump by 5 in the X axis.
-This is half the number of columns
+This is equal to the number of rows.

 - The first index starts at 0, while the second starts at 1

-In a loop we can now figure out the first index by multiplying the
+We can figure out the first index in a loop by multiplying the

 current column by